King Charles's France visit postponed after pension protests

 Buckingham Palace said the delay was due to the "situation in France".

-In a statement it said: "Their Majesties greatly look forward to the opportunity to visit France as soon as dates can be found."
+In a statement, it said: "Their Majesties greatly look forward to the opportunity to visit France as soon as dates can be found."

-The UK government also said the decision had been "taken with the consent of all parties, after the President of France asked the British Government to postpone the visit".
+The UK government added the decision had been "taken with the consent of all parties, after the President of France asked the British Government to postpone the visit".

-President Emmanuel Macron spoke to the King on Friday morning, the Elysée Palace said.
-The state visit will be rescheduled as soon as possible, "so that his majesty will be welcomed in conditions which correspond our friendly relationship".
+President Emmanuel Macron spoke to the King on Friday morning, the Elysée Palace said, adding the state visit would be rescheduled as soon as possible, "so that his majesty will be welcomed in conditions which correspond our friendly relationship".

-Several French cities saw violence on the sidelines of largely peaceful protests that attracted more than a million people on Thursday.
+Several French cities saw violence on the sidelines of Thursday's largely peaceful protests that attracted more than a million people.

 The entrance to the town hall in Bordeaux was set alight.
 In the capital, tear gas was fired and Interior Minister Gérald Darmanin said 903 fires were lit, in a city where refuse has been left uncollected since 6 March.